willmino/Cryptocurrencies/README.md

 It was also interesting to see that the KMeans algorithm used in this analysis was able to accurately cluster the largest and most successful cryptocurrencies into the same group, Class 0.
 Additionally Class 0 contained only two types of proof of stake mechanisms ("prooftype" column).
 The most credible cryptocurrencies in this group were Bitcoin, Ethereum, and Litecoin, among others.
-With most of the coins using the strong and popular 'PoW' proof of stake mechanism, Class 0 began to look like the most credible Class of cryptos for customers to invest in.
+With most of the coins using the strong and popular 'PoW' proof of stake mechanism, Class 0 looked like the most credible Class of cryptos for customers to invest in.
-Thus, I recommended the Class 0 set of cryptocurrencies (Bitcoin, Ethereumm Litecoin, etc.) to the customers of Accountability Accounting because it serves as a credible, sustainable, and dependenable investment.
+Thus, my recommended cryptocurrency portfolio is comprised of Class 0 investments (Bitcoin, Ethereumm Litecoin, etc.) which will serve as highly attractive long term investments for the accumulation of value due to scarcity for Accountability Accounting's customers.